limitcool/starter/README_EN.md

 ## Database Migration System

-This project implements a complete database migration system for managing the creation, update, and rollback of database table structures.
+The Lite version implements a concise database migration system for managing the creation and update of database table structures.

 ### Migration System Features